BELONOVSKII/AlfaHack/README.md

 12. `blend.ipynb` - blends the predictions of `lamau_81425_full_dataset` and `lama_stack_time_series` models and produces the final submission.

 ## Solution explanation
-Firstly, we explored the dataset.
-Data has appeared to be pretty clean and well-prepared for modelling even in a raw format.
-Due to the lack of the information about features (they are depersonalized), feature engineering was impossible.
-The only thing we have done - found categorical columns in the data (the ones that contain less than *150* unique values).
-Finally, basic features processing (standard scaling + ordinal encoding) was applied.
+Firstly, we have explored the dataset.
+Data has appeared to be pretty clean and well-prepared for modeling, even in a raw format.
+Due to the lack of information about features (they are depersonalized), feature engineering is impossible.
+The only thing we have done is found categorical columns in the data (the ones that contain less than *150* unique values).
+Finally, basic feature processing (standard scaling + ordinal encoding) was applied.

+Next, we have understood that data contains too many features, and some of them are useless.
+Thus, we have decided to perform feature selection.
+This evidently speeds up training and results in high scores.
+As for the feature selection algorithm, we have chosen [Catboost Shapley values](https://catboost.ai/en/docs/concepts/shap-values?ysclid=m3fn2ebwpf967485278) feature selection.
+From our point of view, this is the most unbiased way to find really important features.

+Then we have proceeded to the model training.
+From the very beginning, we have decided that we will apply stacking due to its dominance in tabular tasks.
+For stacking, we need to train several base models with different structures, save their out-of-fold predictions, and then train the final model on the default features + out-of-fold predictions.

+For base models we have chosen: (out-of-fold scores are shown in bold)
+* CatBoost **0.8114**
+* LightGBM **0.8122**
+* XGBoost **0.8132**
+* LightAutoML **0.81298**
+* LightAutoMLUtilized **0.81425**
+* LightAutoML AutoInt (*Tabular neural network*) **0.8053**
+* LightAutoML FtTransformer (*Tabular neural network*) **0.805**

+For the stacking model:
+* LightAutoML

+Wrapped implementation of all these models, that significantly eases the workflow, has been taken from the open-source [automl](https://github.com/dertty/automl) package.
+This package allows to automatically tune parameters for each model and then fit the model with the best parameters on the cross-validated folds.
+Such fitting strategy reduces the variance of predictions and allows for out-of-fold predictions.
+Training of all the models except for the *LightAutoML AutoInt* and *LightAutoML FtTransformer* has been performed on the <ins>CPU server</ins>.
+Tabular neural networks have been trained on the <ins>GPU server</ins>
+We have tried two cross-validation strategies: stratified and time-series.
+For the base models, stratified cross-validation has shown much better results, while for the stacking model, time-series cross-validation has made the deal.

+Each model has been tuned with the timeout of 1 hour (2 hours for LightAutoMLUtilized).
+The full train dataset has been used because we have observed that decreasing the train size significantly worsens the results.
+The best model by out-of-fold (*LightAutoMLUtilized*), was also the best on the leaderboard (approx. $\approx 0.8164$.
+Obtained out-of-fold predictions of all models have been concatenated to the train/test datasets.

+Then, stacking has been performed by fitting LightAutoML on the enriched training dataset.
+As mentioned earlier, time-series cross validation has shown better results.
+The score $\approx 0.8168$ on the leaderboard has been achieved.

+Finally, we have decided to blend the predictions of the best base model (*LightAutoMLUtilized*) and the stacking model with weights $[0.15, 0.85]$ respectively.
+The weights were chosen via the leaderboard.

+Final leaderboard score: $\mathbf{81.7015322279558}$

 ## Hardware
 * CPU server: